VivDue/Automated_PCB_based_Circuit_Reconstruction/README.md

 Reconstruction and analysis of PCB's by hand is very complex and time consuming.
 This work aims to make some aspects of this easier by introducing two tool for PCB-Image analysis.

 ### Trace Detection
 The trace detection is used to create a netlist of the PCB and connect the components on it.
 An image of the bare PCB is need for the trace detection to work.
-The image is then processed in multiple steps to remove the silkscreen, create masks of all pads and traces and connect the top and bottom layers
+The image is then processed in multiple steps to remove the silkscreen, create masks of all pads and traces and connect the top and bottom layers.
 ![Mask Detection](assets/trace_detect_masking_process.png)

-In it's current form the resulting netlist is returned in 2 images, one shows all traces sorted by top and bottom layer in red and blue while the second image shows the connected netlist, giving each net a unique color.
+In it's current form the tool returns the resulting netlist in 2 images.
+One shows all traces sorted by top and bottom layer in red and blue while the second image shows the connected netlist, giving each net a unique color.
 ![Net Detection](assets/trace_detect_netlist_process.png)

 ### Component detection
 For the component detection multiple neural networks have been trained using the YOLOv8 framework and FPIC-Dataset (see related works), the best working one been the 3 net, with split images and updated labels.
 The network can detect the common SMD and THT components reliably and returns bounding boxes and segmentation masks for detected components.
 ![Model Overview](assets/nn_training_prediction.png)

 ## Related Work
+„EE 368 : Reverse Engineering of Printed Circuit Boards“ by Ben Johnson at Stanford University in 2013 In his work Ben Johnson introduced a program he wrote in C++ to detect traces and pads on a PCB and detect components by comparing footprints from a library with the processed images.
+For our work we took inspiration from his approach to trace detection and expanded on it.

+„FPIC: A Novel Semantic Dataset for Optical PCB Assurance“ by Nathan Jessurun, Olivia P. Dizon-Paradis and others publicized in the „ACM Journal on Emerging Technologies in Computing Systems“ Volume 19; DOI: doi.org/10.1145/3588032
+In this work the authors introduce a publicly available labeled PCB-dataset for training of neural networks and describe the steps involved in it's creation.
+We used this dataset to train our neural networks and later edited parts of it to improve the trainingresults.

+„PCBSegClassNet“ by Dhruv Makwana, Sai Chandra Teja R. and Sparsh Mittal publicized in „Expert Systems with Applications“ Volume 225; DOI: doi.org/10.1016/j.eswa.2023.120029
+The first published project to use the FPIC-dataset to train a neural network for component detection and classification from images.
+The authors introduced multiple interesting ways to improve the learning behavior of their neural network which we used a inspiration for our preprocessing of the dataset.

+### Addition Works
+„Automated PCB Reverse Engineering“ by Stephan Kleber, Henrik Ferdinand Nölscher and Frank Kargl publicized on „ WOOT'17: Proceedings of the 11th USENIX Conference on Offensive Technologies“ in August 2017

+„FICS-PCB: A Multi-Modal Image Dataset for Automated Printed Circuit Board Visual Inspection” by Hangwei Lu, Olivia Paradis and others in July 2020

 ## Installation